 Eat Sattvic Diet

-The food that we eat has a tremendous impact on the energy flow within our body.
+The food that we eat has a tremendous impact on the energy flow within our bodies.
 Ayurveda recommends eating a sattvic diet that takes less time to digest and inhibits the production of ‘Ama’ which is said to be the underlying cause of many diseases.

 If you want to know more about sattvic foods, please refer to my article 8 Sattvic Foods to Healthy Body and Mind.

 This is again a personal choice, and since food habits vary between different geographical locations, I leave it to your personal preference.
-But I will stress that unhealthy foods containing a high amount of sugars and carbs should be avoided as much possible.
+But I will stress that unhealthy foods containing a high amount of sugars and carbs should be avoided as much as possible.

 Aromatherapy Using Essential Oils

 Aromatherapy is very useful in balancing the chakras.
 There are many ways to use essential oils.
 You can either create a blend and directly apply them onto your skin, or you can use a diffuser to make your room fragrant with the pleasant smell of essential oils.